Consulting Report Examples, Templates & How to Write One

 Choosing a business model is a long-term decision that must stand the test of time.
 It should always be grounded in solid data and research.
 As a consultant, you can guide clients by analyzing the models their competitors use or by helping them design a new approach that maximizes profit margins.

-A report comparing business models or business plans usually examines factors such as:
+A report comparing business models usually examines factors such as:

 By breaking down these elements, you help clients evaluate which model aligns best with their goals and resources.